-- Upland Sandpipers have given taxonomists plenty to work on: The birds were thought to be in the plover family until 1973, when they became Upland Sandpipers.
+- Upland Sandpipers have given taxonomists plenty to work on: The birds were called Upland Plovers until 1973, when they became Upland Sandpipers.
 Other names include Bartramian Tattler and Bartramian Sandpiper.
 German natural historian Johann Matthäus Bechstein first named the species Tringa longicauda (named for its long tail) in 1812.
 The following year, Alexander Wilson, not having seen Bechstein’s description, named it Tringa bartramia, in honor of his teacher, pioneering naturalist John Bartram.
 In 1831, French natural historian René Primevère Lesson created a new genus for this distinctive species, Bartramia.
 Its scientific name has remained Bartramia longicauda ever since, even though its English name has changed three times.

 - Upland Sandpiper’s association with native prairie is so strong that scientists consider it to be an “indicator species,” along with Sprague’s Pipit and Baird’s Sparrow, that can indicate the quality a habitat.
 Thus, the absence of these three birds in a patch of prairie would indicate to biologists that there is likely a problem with the habitat.

 - The Upland Sandpiper begins southward migration rather early, in mid-July.
 It spends up to 8 months of the year in its winter home in South America, during the austral summer.